Deploy and configure Azure Firewall in a hybrid network using Azure PowerShell

 $Location1 = "East US"

-# Variables for the firewall hub VNet
+# Variables for the firewall hub virtual network

-$VNetnameHub = "VNet-hub"
+$VNetnameHub = "VNet-Hub"

 $SNnameHub = "AzureFirewallSubnet"